 Focus on multimedia, human-computer interaction, acoustics and computer vision.
 The Image and Acoustic Signals Analysis Research Stream is an interdisciplinary team in The Watson School of Engineering and Applied Science that will focus on research and development in multimedia, human computer interaction, acoustics and computer vision.
 The team will engage students in developing new digital forensic and biometrics techniques; designing novel immersive environments that will shape future trends in human-computer interaction; developing bio-acoustics, data compression and visual speech technology; and developing and testing the computer vision technology.

-This five-faculty team consists of Professors Scott Craver, Mark Fowler, Stephen Zahorian (Electrical and Computer Engineering), Lijun Yin and Kenneth Chiu (Computer Science).
-Over the last three years, this team has had research grants from HIH Laboratory, Air Force Office of Scientific Research, Air Force Research Laboratory and NSF, and supported 31 students, with six undergraduate students as co-authors.
+This five-faculty team consists of Professors Scott Craver, (Electrical and Computer Engineering), Lijun Yin and Kenneth Chiu (Computer Science).
+Over the last three years, this team has had research grants from various federal agencies, and supported 31 students, with six undergraduate students as co-authors.

 IASA video (3 minutes)

-Focus on study of indigenous populations around the world and their subsistence, health, evolution, and adaptations to diseases, changing diets, activity patterns and environments.
+Focus on evolutionary medicine, in particular with reference to malaria, obesity, and Lyme disease.
 Projects include: evolutionary and population genetics and paleo-demography of Oceanic and Native American human populations; origins and domestication of camelids (such as camel, llama and alpaca); and population health and biomedical studies of Lyme and other tick-borne diseases, malaria, nutrition, obesity and metabolic diseases associated with cultural change and modernization.
 Students in this research stream are involved in all stages of the laboratory research that occur after biological sample acquisition.
 This includes DNA extraction, PCR amplification, gel electrophoresis, genotyping and DNA sequencing, as well as the analysis of genotypic and sequence data and their comparisons with phenotypic, historical, linguistic, geographic and other types of data to test hypotheses.
 The three-faculty team consists of Professors Ralph M. Garruto, J. Koji Lum, and D. Andrew Merriwether of the Departments of Anthropology and Biological Sciences.
 Over the last three years, this team has had research grants from the National Science Foundation, National Institutes of Health, National Geographic Society, Wenner-Gren Foundation for Anthropological Research, Government of Peru, Government of Trinidad, Director of Heritage for Nunavut.
 We have supported and trained 62 graduate and more than 100 undergraduate students, 54 of whom were co-authors on regional and national/international conference abstracts.